alexeyza/startup-programming/resources/README.md

 ### Meeting 5

-- Talk by Cliff McCollum
+- Guest talk by Cliff McCollum
+- Guest talk by Aidin Tavakkol, CTO and Founder of [LimeSpot](https://limespot.com/)

 # Recommended Reading and Watching